VL14/python-api-challenge/README.md

 # python-api-challenge
-python api homework for CWRU Data Analytics Bootcamp
+Python API Challenge for CWRU Data Analytics Bootcamp

 WeatherPy:
 Python code is written to randomly select 500+ cities around the world using the CityPy API.